 Bob and Keith have prepared a special self-contained apartment for me in their home.
 A refuge whenever I fly in and out of California.
 I have been using it for years, have written many radio and TV scripts there, and parts of various books and study classes, while seated at my very own round table.

-Keith has arranged a private delicatessen for me just eighteen feet away from my bed, a huge refrigerator stocked and restocked with my favourites: apples, colby cheese, yoghurt, Perrier water, oranges, grapefruit, Hormel’s hot chili, pizza, and other wonders to delight an austere religious palate at midnight.
+Keith has arranged a private delicatessen for me just eighteen feet away from my bed, a huge refrigerator stocked and restocked with my favourites: apples, Colby cheese, yoghurt, Perrier water, oranges, grapefruit, Hormel’s hot chili, pizza, and other wonders to delight an austere religious palate at midnight.
 Or during a late replay of the Southern California—Notre Dame football game at the Coliseum.

 When I try to thank Keith, she, with an airy wave of the hand, says: “What are friends for?”